 - Let the experts bring the old center to life, and try the Runner Bean Family Tour: a guided walk through the Gothic Quarter, especially designed for kids.

 - Aquarium: unless you have a budding marine biologist, you might find the Barcelona aquarium overpriced and disappointing.
 Weigh your time constraints with your child's interests before you go.

-- Gaudi Houses: Definitely view from the outside, but kids will likely be unimpressed by the interiors.
+- Gaudi Houses: Definitely view from the outside however kids may be unimpressed by the interiors and long queues.
 Sagrada Familia and Park Guell are better Gaudi experiences for kids.

 - Museum Picasso: OK, a little bit of guilt here.
 The good news is, it's compact and has a wonderful collection of Picasso's early works.
 The bad news is, they do nothing to make it interesting for kids.
-My 11-year-old daughter enjoyed the museum, my younger boys found it, ahem, challenging.
+My 11-year-old daughter enjoyed the museum, my younger boys found it slightly challenging.